 - Easy to exert the power of the whole backhand

 - It is easy to block the middle ball with the back

-- Easy to drive curve drive with forehand
+- Easy to do a curve drive with forehand

 What is a pen holder grip in table tennis?

-It is often used by players from Japan, South Korea, Taiwan, etc. Although it is declining in the popularity of shake hands, it is also a racket that is persistently popular due to its unique shot feeling and momentum.
+It is often used by asian players from Japan, South Korea, Taiwan, etc. Although it is declining in the popularity of shakehands, it is also a persistently popular racket due to its unique shot feeling and momentum.